bittuphilip/MetaWeatherAPIProject/README.md

 ### Requirements
 #### In order to utilise this project you need to have the following installed locally:

-1.Maven latest version
+   * Maven latest version
-2.Java JDK1.8 or later version
+   * Java JDK1.8 or later version

 ### Execution/Usage Steps:

-1. Download and Unzip to a Local machine folder.
+ * Download and Unzip to a Local machine folder.
-2. Open Command Prompt as administrator Change directory to the folder containing the framework
+ * Open Command Prompt as administrator Change directory to the folder containing the framework
-3. Type "mvn clean verify" / "mvn clean install"
+ * Type "mvn clean verify" / "mvn clean install"

 ### Framework Structure: